Wei Shen (Voiced by Will Yun Lee)

 Winston is the leader of the Water Street Boys gang, a subsidiary faction of the Sun On Yee.
 He's also a Sun On Yee red pole who controls North Point.
 Headstrong, cocky and brutal (it's implied steroids has something to do with it), Winston grew up in the Old Prosperity housing project with numerous Sun On Yee members, including Sam "Dogeyes" Lin.
 Although he mentions the two of them were close, the triad lifestyle has turned them into bitter enemies.
 Engaged to long-time girlfriend Peggy Li, he runs the Water Street Boys out of the kitchen of his mother's restaurant "Golden Koi".
 Winston has been under fire from Dogeyes' Jade Gang repeatedly, stealing his businesses and territory from the Night Market for over a year before the game takes place.

-Dumb Muscle: While his gang overall tends towards this, Winston himself has shades of this, with his HKPD field report describing him as "ambitious without the brains to achieve his goals", as of 2010 (almost two years before the events of the game) he was described as sometimes unable to "even master street-level criminal conspiracies", and his lack of sophistication means that even though he answers directly to Uncle Po, other red poles eclipse Winston in power and influence.
+- Dumb Muscle: He and his gang are all known as a couple of dumb brutes, with his HKPD field report describing him as "ambitious without the brains to achieve his goals", as of 2010 (almost two years before the events of the game) he was described as sometimes unable to "even master street-level criminal conspiracies", and his lack of sophistication means that even though he answers directly to Uncle Po, other red poles eclipse Winston in power and influence.

-Honor Among Thieves: Believes that the only people who they can rely on in their line of work are their fellow Water Street boys and places a clear value on loyalty.
+- Honor Among Thieves: Believes that the only people who they can rely on in their line of work are their fellow Water Street boys and places a clear value on loyalty.
 He even goes as far to say that fellow gang members are like blood to him.
 A sentiment echoed by his fiancee.
 Sadly for them Dogeyes does not share this sense of honor.
 The flipside to this is that he is also quick to kill anyone he suspects to be a traitor or a snitch.

 Another member of the Water Street Gang born in the Old Prosperity projects, Conroy initially shows hostility and suspicion of Wei being an undercover cop.
 In one mission, Conroy mentions the fate of a previous gang member who turned out to be an undercover cop before him, and requests Wei to commit murder in order to prove himself.
 However, after Wei happens to kill rival muscle in the process of kidnapping drug maker Siu Wah, Conroy apologizes to Wei for his animosity and begins to cooperate with him.